dreadnode/rigging/docs/index.md

 ??? note "ChatPipeline vs Chat"

-    You'll notice we name the result of `chat()` as `pending`.
+    You'll notice we name the result of `chat()` as `pipeline`.
 The naming might be confusing, but chats go through 2 phases.
-We first stage them into a pending state, where we operate and prepare them in a "pipeline" of sorts before we actually trigger generation with `run()`.
+We first stage them into a pipeline, where we operate and prepare them before we actually trigger generation with `run()`.

     Calling `.chat()` doesn't trigger any generation, but calling any of these run methods will:

     - [rigging.chat.ChatPipeline.run][]
     - [rigging.chat.ChatPipeline.run_many][]
     - [rigging.chat.ChatPipeline.run_batch][]
+    - [rigging.chat.ChatPipeline.run_over][]

-In this case, we have nothing additional we want to add to our pending chat, and we are only interested in generating exactly one response message.
+In this case, we have nothing additional we want to add to our chat pipeline, and we are only interested in generating exactly one response message.
 We simply call [`.run()`][rigging.chat.ChatPipeline.chat] to execute the generation process and collect our final [`Chat`][rigging.chat.Chat] object.